 Results - Safety - Hematologic Events in Part 1

-• The most common grade 3/4 hematologic TEAEs reported at a median follow-up duration of 40.8 months (range, 20.6-43.0) after patients completed D-VRd treatment and after 24 months of D-R maintenance therapy are summarized in Table: Most Common Grade 3/4 Hematologic TEAEs (GRIFFIN, Part 1).
+• The most common grade 3/4 hematologic TEAEs reported at a median follow-up of 40.8 months (range, 20.6-43.0) after patients completed D-VRd treatment and after 24 months of D-R maintenance therapy are summarized in Table: Most Common Grade 3/4 Hematologic TEAEs (GRIFFIN, Part 1).

 Most Common Grade 3/4 Hematologic TEAEs (GRIFFIN, Part 1)6